BII Summer School 2022Innovation and commercialisation of your science project

 What’s in it for you?

-After the course, the participant should have skills and competencies that enables him/her to meet the following learning outcomes:
+After the course, the participant will have skills and competencies that enables him/her to meet the following learning outcomes:

 - Understand the overall commercialisation process of science innovation